gromnitsky/spartaforms/README.md

 8. The user can edit the survey within 5m of the last post.

-9. `$db_dir` will contain not only the survey results, but a symlinks to all the files from `$public_dir/foo/` directory.
+9. `$db_dir` will contain not only the survey results, but symlinks to all the files from `$public_dir/foo/` directory.
 If you open `index.html` (under any static web server) it'll fill the form with the survey results.